-arc21 and the councils continue to ensure appropriate arrangements are in place to deliver a municipal waste service consistent with the Waste Hierarchy.
-In particular in regard to post collection this entails engaging the private sector to develop and provide suitable facilities etc.
+arc21 and the partner councils continue to ensure appropriate arrangements are in place to comply with legislative requirements and to deliver a waste service consistent with the Waste Hierarchy.
+In particular, in regard to post-collection, this can entail engaging the private sector to develop and provide suitable facilities etc. for many waste streams.

 The material collected at the kerbside in the recycling bins once collected as taken to facilities known as Material Recovery Facilities (MRFs).
-They are processed through these facilities using a combination of screens, magnets, eddy currents, optical sorters and manual picking to sort the material into the various streams e.g, different grades of paper/card, different types of plastics, aluminium cans and steel cans etc. Once sorted, the material is bulked and presented to the reprocessing market for recycling back into products.
+There they are processed using a combination of screens, magnets, eddy currents, optical sorters and manual picking to sort the material into the various streams e.g, different grades of paper/card, different types of plastics, aluminium cans and steel cans etc. Once sorted, the material is bulked and presented to the reprocessing market for recycling back into products.

-Further detail, around the types of items that should and should not be placed in the recycling bins, are available from each council including information outlined in their website.
+Further detail, around the types of items that should and should not be placed in the recycling bins, is available from each council including information outlined in their website.